 "Health instruction" - education by licensed health personnel to prepare qualified designated personnel to deliver and perform special health services contained in the eligible student's health plan.
-Documentation of education and periodic updates shall be on file at school.
+Documentation of education and periodic updates are on file at school.

 "Individual health plan" - the confidential, written, preplanned and ongoing special health service in the educational program.
-It includes assessment, planning, implementation, documentation, evaluation and a plan for emergencies.
+It includes assessment, nursing diagnosis, outcomes, planning, ,interventions evaluation, student goals, if applicable, and a plan for emergencies.
 The plan is updated as needed and at least annually.
-Licensed health personnel develop this written plan with the education team.
+Licensed health personnel develop this written plan with collaboration from the parent or guardian, individual's health care provider or education team.

-"Licensed health personnel" - includes licensed registered nurse, licensed physician, and other licensed health personnel legally authorized to provide special health services and medications.
+"Licensed health personnel" - includes licensed registered nurse, licensed physician, and other licensed health personnel legally authorized to provide special health services and medications under the auspices of the school.